 Schools and Programs

 Continuing education programs and courses are offered by 4-year colleges and universities for nontraditional students, such as those who are working full time.
 Continuing education programs may offer a certificate or degree upon completion.
 Programs are available in a wide range of subjects, such as management, computer graphics and nursing.
 The schools in Maryland that offer continuing education programs tend to be centered around Washington, DC, and some may have several different campuses available.
 Programs may be available at least partially online.
-Two schools and some of their programs are listed below to give you a better idea of what is available.
+Three schools and some of their programs are listed below to give you a better idea of what is available.

 Schools At a Glance